Enabling Regulatory Multi-Agent Collaboration: Architecture, Challenges, and Solutions: Case Study: Solutions under the Proposed Architecture

 \subsection{Dynamic Agent Reputation Evaluation}

 Trust management is a fundamental requirement for reliable multi-agent collaboration.
 However, existing reputation mechanisms are often static or coarse-grained, failing to capture dynamic variations in agent performance, context, and task-specific behaviors.
 In agent networks, agents can exaggerate their capabilities or underperform in cooperative tasks, thereby introducing systemic risks.
-To address these challenges, we design a dynamic reputation evaluation module that leverages blockchain’s transparent and tamper-proof records together with game-theoretic mechanisms, enabling context-aware reputation updates that align individual incentives, as illustrated in Fig.~\ref{fig:method}(b).
+To address these challenges, we design a dynamic reputation evaluation module that combines off-chain context-aware reputation computation with on-chain anchoring and deterministic incentive enforcement, as illustrated in Fig.~\ref{fig:method}(b).